sdmp/sdmp.github.io/docs/communication/index.md

 * Every attempt should be made to implement [forward secrecy][w_forward].
 This means that network communications should use session-based encryption keys.
 See the [basic network specifications](../network/) for an implementation over TCP.
+* At no point should a node send message data over the network in an unencrypted form.
+A node sending a communication document without first encrypting it *must* be treated as though its keys have been compromised.

 [w_forward]: https://en.wikipedia.org/wiki/Forward_secrecy
 [syml]: http://github.com/sdmp/signed-yaml